Fourier Neural Operator with Learned Deformations for PDEs on General Geometries

 where $\rho^s$ is the mass density, $\bm{u}$ is the displacement vector, $\bm{\sigma}$ is the stress tensor.
 Constitutive models, which relate the strain tensor $\bm{\epsilon}$ to the stress tensor, are required to close the system.
 We consider the unit cell problem $\Omega = [0,1]\times[0,1]$ with an arbitrary shape void at the center, which is depicted in Figure \ref{fig:solid} (a).
-The prior of the void radius is $r = 0.2 + \frac{0.2}{1 + \exp(\tilde{r})}$ with $\tilde{r} \sim \N(0, 4^2(-\nabla + 3^2)^{-1})$, which embeds the constraint $0.2 \leq r \leq 0.4$.
-The unit cell is clamped on the bottom edges and tension traction $\bm{t} = [0,\,100]$ is applied on the top edge.
-The material is the incompressible Rivlin-Saunders material~\cite{pascon2019large} with energy density function parameters $C_1 = 1.863\times10^5$ and $C_1 = 9.79\times10^3$.
-We generate $1000$ training data and $200$ test data with a finite element solver~\cite{huang2020learning} with about $100$ quadratic quadrilateral elements.
-It takes about $5$ CPU seconds for each simulation.
-The inputs $a$ are given as point clouds with a size around 1000.
-The target output is stress.
+The prior of the void radius is $r = 0.2 + \frac{0.2}{1 + \exp(\tilde{r})}$ with $\tilde{r} \sim \N(0, 4^2(-\nabla + 3^2)^{-1})$, which embeds the constraint $0.2 \leq r \leq 0.4$. {The unit cell is clamped on the bottom edge and tension traction $\bm{t} = [0,\,100]$ is applied on the top edge.
+The material is the incompressible Rivlin-Saunders material~\cite{pascon2019large} and the constitutive model of the material is given by